Palazzo del Governatore.

 b.
 The City Hall.

-The building in local stone follows the academic schemes of the fascist architecture.
-In 1939 three statues of Roman emperors, donated by Mussolini, placed in front of the building.
-These statues are now exposed in the gardens of the Palace of the Grand Master in the medieval town of Rhodos.
+The building in local stone follows the academic schemes of fascist architecture.
+In 1939, three statues of Roman emperors, donated by Mussolini, were placed in front of the building.
+These statues are now exhibited in the gardens of the Palace of the Grand Master in the medieval town of Rhodos.

 The City Hall decorated for Christmas.